stevearrants/style/docs/activevoice.md

 There are always exceptions.
 Don't use the passive voice in a way that makes actions seem like they happen without anyone doing them.
-Good documentationshould always make it clear who (or what) is doing something.
+Good documentation should always make it clear who (or what) is doing something.

 You may need to use the passive voice with error messages or make something easier to understand.

-Rewording either of these sentences to use the active voice would complicate the sentence or pull focus away from its main point:
+Rewording any of these sentences to use the active voice would complicate the sentence or pull focus away from its main point:

 > Responses sent from JIRA include Waiting for Support and Closed.
 >
 > Support is required to respond to requests within 4 working hours.
+>
+> The system was put into an error state by an incorrect entry.